mightyiam/bookkeeping/readme.md

 // You may be wondering why a crate tutorial starts with "Yo".
 // Well, there's no good explanation for that.
 It is what it is.

-// This crate aims to provide a wonderful experience, in both API and documentation.
+// This crate aims to provide a neat API and amusing documentation.
-// If you bear it through the nonsense, you should be able to start bookkeeping
+// If you bear it through the tutorial, you should be able to start
-// (that's a noun) pretty soon.
+// bookkeeping (that's a noun) in no-time.
 //
-// In case you didn't know, bookkeeping is about keeping record of money moving around.
+// In case you didn't know, bookkeeping is about keeping record of money
-// So, our goal in this tutorial is to teach you how to keep records of money moving
+// moving around.
+So, our goal in this tutorial is to teach you how to
-// around using this crate.
+// keep records of money moving around using this crate.

-// The first thing you should know, is that everything in bookkeeping is in books.
+// The first thing you should know is that all records are stored in
-// So, here's a new book:
-let mut book = Book::<(), (), (), (), ()>::new(());
+// books.
+So, here's a new book: let mut book = Book::<(), (), (), (), ()>::new(());
 // "What are are all of these extra types?" — you must be wondering.
 // Let me explain.
 You know what — I won't explain that right now.
 // The important part is that we have a book.
-// And in that book, we can store accounts, units, transactions and moves.
+// In that book, we can store accounts, units, transactions and moves.
 // And doing all of that, is quite simple.
 So let's get to it.

 // Let's start by adding an account for some income channel: let income_key = book.new_account(());
 // "What's that extra..." — we will get to that.
 Trust me.
 // The important part is that we have an account.
-// Well, actually, _the book_ has an account.
+// Actually, _the book_ has an account.
 What we own is an account key.
 // We will later use this key to reference this account.

 // It's nice that we have an account, so let's have another one!